brettwooldridge/HikariCP/README.md

 This property controls the number of milliseconds to delay between attempts to acquire a connection to the database.
 If ``acquireRetries`` is 0, this property has no effect.
 *Default: 750*

+``connectionInitSql``<br/>
+This property sets a SQL statement that will be executed after every new connection creation before adding it to the pool.
+If this SQL is not valid or throws an exception, it will be treated as a connection failure and the standard retry logic will be followed.  *Default: none*

 ``connectionTestQuery``<br/>
 This is for "legacy" databases that do not support the JDBC4 Connection.isValid() API.
 This